Userfound404/ImaGen/README.md

 **ImaGen is an image generation application that allows users to create and share their image creations with the community.
 It is inspired from DALL-E, which is an AI program developed by OpenAI that can create images from textual descriptions.**

 ImaGen uses OpenAI's DALL-E 2 API for image generation.
-The application is built using the MERN stack, which stands for MongoDB, Express, React, and Node.
+The application is built using the MERN stack, which stands for **MongoDB, Express, React, and Node**.
 It uses React JS for the frontend, and for the backend, it uses Express and Node.

 The database used is MongoDB, and the schema for the database is defined under `./server/mongodb/models/post.js`.
 The project also uses Tailwind CSS for styling the frontend.
 The images are stored on Cloudinary.